noelmcloughlin/linkml-project-copier/README.md

 * **copier**

   Copier is a tool for generating projects based on a template (like this one!).
-  It also allows re-configuring the projects and to keep them update if the original template changes.
+  It also allows re-configuring the projects and to keep them updated when the original template changes.
   To insert dates into the template, copier requires [jinja2_time](https://github.com/hackebrot/jinja2-time) in the copier environment.
   Install both with pipx by running: